-- 1. Credit institutions should establish dividend policies using conservative and prudent assumptions in order, after any distribution, to satisfy the applicable capital requirements. - (a) Credit institutions are required to satisfy the applicable minimum capital requirements ('Pillar 1 requirements') at all times.
-This includes a Common Equity Tier 1 capital ratio of 4.5%, a Tier 1 capital ratio of 6% and a total capital ratio of 8% as provided for by Article 92 of Regulation (EU) No 575/2013. - (b) Moreover, credit institutions are required to satisfy at all times the capital requirements that are imposed as a result of the applicable Decision on the Supervisory Review and Evaluation Process in application of Article 16(2)(a) of Regulation (EU) No 1024/2013 and which go beyond the Pillar 1 requirements ('Pillar 2 requirements'). - (c) Credit institutions are also required to satisfy the countercyclical capital and systemic buffers as referred to in Article 128(2), (3), (4) and (5) of Directive 2013/36/EU, and all other buffers adopted by national competent and designated authorities. - (d) Credit institutions are also required to satisfy their required 'fully loaded' Common Equity Tier 1 capital ratio, their Tier 1 capital ratio and their total capital ratio by the applicable full phase-in date.
-This refers to the full application of the abovementioned ratios after application of the transitional provisions, as well as that of the countercyclical capital buffer and the systemic buffers referred to in Article 128(2), (3), (4) and (5) of Directive 2013/36/EU, and all other buffers adopted by national competent and designated authorities.
+- 1. Credit institutions should establish dividend policies using conservative and prudent assumptions in order, after any distribution, to satisfy the applicable capital requirements and the outcomes of the supervisory review and evaluation process (SREP). - (a) Credit institutions are required to satisfy the applicable minimum capital requirements ('Pillar 1 requirements') at all times.
+This includes a Common Equity Tier 1 capital ratio of 4,5 %, a Tier 1 capital ratio of 6 % and a total capital ratio of 8 % as provided for by Article 92 of Regulation (EU) No 575/2013. - (b) Moreover, credit institutions are required to satisfy at all times the capital requirements that are imposed by the decision following the SREP in application of Article 16(2)(a) of Regulation (EU) No 1024/2013 and which go beyond the Pillar 1 requirements ('Pillar 2 requirements'). - (c) Credit institutions are also required to satisfy the combined buffer requirement as defined in Article 128(6) of Directive 2013/36/EU. - (d) Credit institutions are also required to satisfy their 'fully loaded' Common Equity Tier 1 capital ratio, their Tier 1 capital ratio and their total capital ratio by the applicable full phase-in date.
+This refers to the full application of the abovementioned ratios after application of the transitional provisions and the combined buffer requirement as defined in Article 128(6) of Directive 2013/36/EU.
 The transitional provisions are set out in Title XI of Directive 2013/36/EU and in Part Ten of Regulation (EU) No 575/2013.